ggerdsen/Crate/README.md

 **Front End**
 - React
 - Redux
-- Express
+- Styled Components

 **Back End**
 - Node.js
 - GraphQL
 - Sequelize
+- Express

 ### Features our team added

 - Add ability for a user to upload a profile picture
 - User can now set a personal description within their profile
 - Personal details (email, shipping address) can now be edited
-- Now possible for a user to see order history and next delivery date
 - Implement testing framework and tests

 ### Setup